 All students are welcome to join Miriam in the series of poetry workshop to explore:• What is the “responsibility of the poet”?• How do poetry and the arts fit into a social justice framework?• What are the ways fieldwork can inform and enrich creative writing and academic scholarship?• What less tangible “ways of knowing “ can poetry offer that other fields do not?

 Singapore’s acclaimed and well-known filmmaker Tan Pin Pin has been invited to visit USP and have a dialogue with our students.
-In this session, filmmaker Tan Pin Pin will discuss on art, documentation, history, memory, politics, and why Inuka the polar bear often cameos in her works.
+In this session, she will discuss on art, documentation, history, memory, politics, and why Inuka the polar bear often cameos in her works.
 This conversation will be hosted by A/P Lo Mun Hou.
 USP community is strongly encouraged to join this conversation with her.

 What happens when a monster appears on the streets of Singapore?
 Will people panic?
 Will people run away?
 Will people stand together and fight the monster?And what happens when the streets of Singapore stand firm against this monster that they see?
 Will the monster run away?
 Will the monster die at the hands of the people?
 Or will the monster find a way to fit in?